Stanmer Organics and Earthship Brighton

 Sussex Wildlife Trust

-The plot is known as The Wildlife Garden (or just 'The Garden'), and is managed and maintained by two groups organised by Sussex Wildlife Trust (SWT) - The Youth Rangers (16 to 25) and the Wildlife Rangers (12 to 16).
+The plot is known as The Wildlife Garden (or just 'The Garden').
+It is managed and maintained by two groups organised by Sussex Wildlife Trust (SWT), The Youth Rangers (16 to 25 years old) and the Wildlife Rangers (12 to 16 years old).

 It started life as a field of nettles and has been transformed over the last few years into an area of diverse habitats.
 SWT has built a fantastic pond which is now full of all kinds of pond plants, amphibians, insects and other bugs and a "meadow in the corner" full of wonderful flowers and other plants and insects.